Bärbel Podeswa

 Bärbel Podeswa (née Weidlich; born 8 December 1946 in Naumburg) is a retired East German hurdler.

 She won the silver medal in 50 m hurdles at the 1968 European Indoor Games, behind Karin Balzer.
-At the 1969 European Championships she won a silver medal in the 100 m hurdles as well as a gold medal in 4x100 metres relay, together with teammates Renate Meißner, Regina Höfer and Petra Vogt.
+At the 1969 European Championships she won the silver medal in the 100 metres hurdles, again behind Karin Balzer, as well as a gold medal in 4 × 100 metres relay, together with teammates Renate Meißner, Regina Höfer and Petra Vogt.
+Podeswa then won the silver medal in the 100 metres hurdles at the 1970 Summer Universiade, where she also competed in the 100 metres without reaching the final.

-She competed for the club SC Chemie Halle during her active career.
+Domestically, she won the silver medal at the 1969 East German championships as well as the bronze medals in 1967, 1970 and 1972.
+Indoors, she won the bronze in 1966 and silver in 1968.
+She competed for the club SC Chemie Halle.